-15.4.M Failure to Impound
+13.4.K Failure to Impound

-A 2 mile (1 lap) penalty may be assessed for every minute that the team fails to Impound their batteries.
+A 1 lap penalty may be assessed for every minute that the team fails to Impound their batteries.

-15.4.NExceeding Size Specifications
+13.4.L Exceeding Size Specifications

-Oversized solar collectors will be penalized 15 mile (3 laps) per Tour day (per Track Event day) per excess 1000 cm2 beyond the allowed size specification.
-Oversized solar cars will be penalized 7 miles (1 lap) per Tour day (per Track Event) per excess 1000 cm2.
+Oversized solar collectors will be penalized 3 laps per Track Event day per excess 1000 cm2 beyond the allowed size specification.
+Oversized solar cars will be penalized 1 lap per Track Event day per excess 1000 cm2.
 If both the array and car are oversized, both penalties will be applied.
-Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 miles per day (2 laps per day) for oversized solar collectors, and a minimum of 1 mile per day (1 lap per day) for oversize solar cars.
+Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 laps per day for oversized solar collectors, and a minimum of 1 lap per day for oversize solar cars.

-15.4.0 Securing of Fasteners
+13.4.M Securing of Fasteners

 Failure to comply to Reg.
-10.4.B Securing of Fasteners will result in a penalty of 1 mile per bolt (1 lap per 3 bolts, rounded up) per Tour day (Track Event day) per instance where proper securing is not applied.
+10.4.B Securing of Fasteners will result in a penalty of 1 lap per 3 bolts, rounded up per Track Event day per instance where proper securing is not applied.
 The head mechanical inspector shall determine which non-compliant fasteners must be brought into compliance with Reg.
 10.4.

-15.4.P Parking Brake Penalty
+13.4.N Parking Brake Penalty

-A 5 mile (1 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
+A 1 lap per Track Event day penalty will be applied for a non-functioning parking brake based on Reg.
 10.6.

-15.4.Q Roll Cage Clearance Penalty
+13.4.0 Roll Cage Clearance Penalty

-A 2 mile (1 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
+A 1 lap per Track Event day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
 10.3.A.14.
 It will be at the discretion of the Inspectors whether less clearance will be allowed with application of the penalty.

-15.4.ROverweight Battery Penalty
+13.4.P Overweight Battery Penalty